AlexanderLeonida/Find-a-Ball/README.md

 # Find-a-Ball
-OpenCV using Python to find a ball!
+OpenCV and Tensorflow / Scikit-learn with Python to find a ball!

 add to documentation for end of project